shovitraj/GettingAndCleaningData-Week4-Assignment/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Code can be launched in any IDE that supports R.
+RStudio or R or any other IDE that supports R can be used to run_analysis.R script.

-## Output